 O Canada!
 What a beauty to behold, with stunning scenery, more lakes than any other country in the world, an abundance of fascinating wildlife, and a population comprised of diverse, multicultural communities.
 The iconic red and white maple leaf flag is instantly recognisable across the globe and proudly worn by locals and visitors alike.
 Bountiful snow makes skiing, snowboarding, dogsledding, ice fishing and hockey some of the many adored winter sports.
 There’s also patriotic support for the Toronto Blue Jays – Canada’s sole Major League Baseball team.
 Maple syrup production predominantly takes place in Québec and contributes to over 70% of the world’s total supply.
 The age-old practice of maple tree tapping was initially discovered by the indigenous tribes that existed long before any colonisation by European settlers.

-A luxurious blend of transport showcases Canada’s idyllic landscapes, as you embark on one of the most renowned long-distance journeys in the world.
+Discover Canada’s iconic landscapes as you embark on one of the most celebrated journeys by road and rail in the world.

 As the second largest country in the world with 10 individual provinces that are each colossal in size, here’s a snapshot of some of Canada’s greatest places and landmarks: